ciryon/naggo/README.md

 go install github.com/ciryon/naggo@latest
 ```

+Sound works out of the box—`naggo` uses pure-Go waveforms, so you do **not** need ALSA or CoreAudio headers when installing or running.

 This drops a `naggo` binary into your `$GOBIN` (default: `$GOPATH/bin`).
 Make sure that directory is on your `$PATH`, then launch with:

 ```bash